nomelab/nomelab-academic/content/authors/KG_Field/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Kevin G. Field

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Principal Investigators

 # Organizations/Affiliations to show in About widget
 organizations: